webflow/webflow-python/README.md

 ```

 ### Custom HTTP client
 You can override the httpx client to customize it for your use case.
-Some common usecases
+Some common use-cases
 include support for proxies and transports.

 ```python